Zhuxingxing45/LFMC/README.md

 2. Use GPT-4 to correct reasoning chains while keeping semantic intent.
 3. Construct LOCD combining original & corrected chains for supervised fine-tuning.
 4. Fine-tune with QLoRA and low-rank adapters.
-5. Evaluate on multiple reasoning benchmarks using accuracy and chain-of-thought metrics.
+5. Evaluate on multiple reasoning benchmarks using accuracy.

 ---